deliveryhero/helm-charts/.github/pull_request_template.md

 ## Checklist

 - [ ] Title of the PR starts with chart name (e.g. `[stable/mychartname]`)
-- [ ] Variables are documented in the README.md
 - [ ] Github actions are passing